ttangeman/raycast/README.md

 # Introduction
-Raycast is a basic raycaster that is capable of projecting images fed in by JSON files.
+Raycast is a basic raycaster that is capable of projecting images fed in by CSV files.
 Projected images are written to disk in a PPM P6 image format.

 # Installation